lyze237/gdx-TiledTsxBorderCreator-Test/README.md

 ### How to run:

-#### Make sure that you have [java jdk 17+](https://bell-sw.com/pages/downloads/￥) installed
+#### If you want to use the jar file or build from source, make sure that you have [java jdk 17+](https://bell-sw.com/pages/downloads/) installed.

+Alternatively, you can [download](https://github.com/lyze237/gdx-TiledTsxBorderCreator/releases) windows or linux zip files which include jres.

-There are four ways to run the app:
+#### There are four ways to run the app

-1. Interactive desktop mode (TODO):
+1. Interactive desktop mode:
     1. Download the desktop jar from the [releases](https://github.com/lyze237/gdx-TiledTsxBorderCreator/releases) page
-    2. Run it via `java -jar filename.jar`
+    2. Run it via `java -jar gdx-TiledTsxBorderCreator-desktop.jar`
-2. Commandline mode (TODO):
+2. Commandline mode:
-    1. Download the desktop jar or headless jar (for when your computer doesn't have a graphics card.
-For example a vm, github actions or docker) from the [releases](https://github.com/lyze237/gdx-TiledTsxBorderCreator/releases) page
+    1. Download the desktop jar or headless jar (This is useful when your computer doesn't have a graphics card.
+For example in a vm, github actions or docker) from the [releases](https://github.com/lyze237/gdx-TiledTsxBorderCreator/releases) page
-    2. Run `java -jar filename.jar --help` to see a help screen with what parameters you need to use.
+    2. Run `java -jar gdx-TiledTsxBorderCreator-headless.jar --help` to see a help screen with what parameters you need to use
-    3. Run it via `java -jar filename.jar input.tsx input.png outputfolder out.tsx out.png bordersize`
+    3. Run it via `java -jar gdx-TiledTsxBorderCreator-headless.jar input.tsx input.png outputfolder out.tsx out.png bordersize`
-3. Website (TODO):
+3. Website:
     1. Open https://lyze237.github.io/gdx-TiledTsxBorderCreator/
 4. Gradle task:
     1. TODO